(ABOVE) Me, June 2016. In this post, I tell why I decided to start a blog and YouTube channel.

 I also am a wife (my husband and I celebrated our 21st wedding anniversary in 2017), a former co-host of a Southwest Florida visitor’s television channel, and a former editor of and writer for several upscale South Florida lifestyle magazines.
 I am passionate about all things classic–and living a holistic, healthful lifestyle.

 I hope you will stay awhile and have a look, and if you enjoy this blog please come back and visit again.
-I post new features one or more times a week.
+I post new features regularly.

 Janis Lyn Johnson

 P.S.
 For additional information about me, my personal style, and why I created this blog…

 JLJ: If for you “class” or “classy” mean pleasing, understated and timeless, then yes, classic means class or classy.
 For me, something is classic when a) it stands the test of time; (b) it appears to not try too hard and gives a feeling of ease and effortlessness; (c) it isn’t garish or off-putting, and shows restraint and appropriateness; and (d) it elicits, at best, delight and appreciation, and at worst it isn’t even noticed.
 Classic never shocks.

 Q: Why a lifestyle blog?

 JLJ: I started this blog because I couldn’t find anything in contemporary media that reflected my tastes and lifestyle–who I am and the sort of things I want to know more about.
 I knew there had to be plenty of other women in the world who were just like me, so I decided if I couldn’t find it, I would create it.